-In the past seasons Han has performed at Seoul Arts Center Symphony Festival (Korea), Ditto Festival (Korea), Festival Internazionale di Musica da Camera di Cervo (Italy), International Klavier-Festival Ruhr (Germany), Kissinger Sommer International Music Festival (Germany), International Rheingau Music Festival (Germany), International Bodensee Music Festival (Switzerland), Lake Como Piano Festival (Italy), Musikdorf Ernen (Switzerland) and Deer Valley Music Festival (USA).
-His debut solo album “Chopin & Schumann: Piano Works” was released worldwide by Acousence Classics (2017), and he displayed collaborative sensitivity in cellist Mun Taeguk’s latest album “Songs of the Cello” by Warner Classics (2019, with cellist Taeguk Mun) recorded his fine craftsmanship as soloist and chamber artist.
+An active soloist and creative programmer, Han performed with critical acclaims at Seoul Arts Center Symphony Festival, Festival Internazionale di Musica da Camera di Cervo, International Klavier-Festival Ruhr, Kissinger Sommer International Music Festival, International Rheingau Music Festival, International Bodensee Music Festival, Lake Como Piano Festival, Musikdorf Ernen and Deer Valley Music Festival.
+His two albums “Chopin & Schumann: Piano Works” by Acousence Classics (2017), and “Songs of the Cello” by Warner Classics (2019, with cellist Taeguk Mun) recorded his fine craftsmanship as soloist and chamber artist.

 Born in Seoul, Korea in 1992, Han studied in Essen with Arnulf von Arnim and obtained his Master degree (2017) and Soloklasse (2019) at the University for Music, Theater and Media in Hannover, Germany under Arie Vardi.
-He is also a young artist at the International Lake Como Piano Academy.“His performance showed him both an accomplished technician, and a virtuoso pianist who masterfully combines emotive poetry with his musical prose.”
-(Switzerland, 2015)
+He also studied at the International Lake Como Piano Academy with William Grant Nabore, Fou Ts’ong, Dang Thai Son and Dmitri Bashkriov ,among others.